deepzsenu/DjangoPracticeTravello/README.md

 - then start server python `manage.py runserver`

-## That's all nw ejoy the debugging and make some changes.
+## That's all now enjoy the debugging and make some changes.